junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 >
 > Castiel doesn't want to use a young girl's body anyway.
 He brings Claire to the wild woods far from the hot zone --but it's just a zone they haven't spread to yet.
 It's just a matter of time.
 >
-> When he comes inside Jimmy, Jimmy thinks vaguely, his nerbe does stop aching.
+> When he comes inside Jimmy, Jimmy thinks vaguely, his nerve does stop aching.
 Because he can't feel anything at all anymore.

 <br>

-## Act 6
+### Act 6

 > It's like a deep sleep.
 He startles awake sometimes, by the faint pain in his brain and his nerves.
 He sees himself in impossible situations, in the middle of war.
 His body is torn apart, half his head is blown away by explosions.
 He'll die a hundred times as a human, but it seems only to be half a second de-sync angel's grace with his consciousness.
 >